Editorial cartooning

-Editorial cartoonist Henry Payne, who has faced criticism lately for a cartoon featuring U.S. Representative Rashida Tlaib that implied a connection to Hezbollah, has replied by now linking her to former Dearborn mayor Orville Hubbard.
+Editorial cartoonist Henry Payne, who has faced criticism for a cartoon featuring U.S. Representative Rashida Tlaib that implied a connection to Hezbollah, has replied by now linking her to former Dearborn mayor Orville Hubbard.

 From Deadline Detroit: